Accept your share of suffering

 Paul quotes what sounds like another early church song about Jesus (2:11-13).
 What are your reaction to the lyrics?
 What do you like about the message?
 What about it might make you feel uncomfortable?

 Paul warns Timothy away from “senseless yap, yap, yapping.
 All it does is drag people down.
 That kind of talk spreads like flesh-eating gangrene” (2:16-17).
 What kind of yapping do you think Paul has in mind?
 And what kind of yapping do you think people do today that would fit Paul’s description as spreading like flesh-eating gangrene?

 Many Bible experts say they don’t understand what Paul meant when he told Timothy, “Run away from the temptations to act like a teenager” (2:22).
-As the footnote indicates, the word for teenager is sometimes translated “flee youthful passions.”
+As the footnote indicates, the phrase about teenagers is sometimes translated “flee youthful passions.”
 Offer a guess.
 What do you think Paul was talking about?

 LIFE APPLICATION.
 Calling Timothy a dear son, Paul advises him to “let the kindness of Jesus the Messiah make you stronger than ever” (2:1).
 The word for kindness is often translated as grace.
 How on earth can kindness or grace make us stronger?

 Some Christians get in the face of nonbelievers with arguing that sometimes gets out of hand.
-Paul seems to tell Timothy not to go that direction: “God’s people are troublemakers… They gently correct those folks who disagree with him” (2:24).
+Paul seems to tell Timothy not to go that direction: “God’s people aren’t troublemakers… They gently correct those folks who disagree with them” (2:24-25).
 On the other hand, Paul got pretty angry with some people who disagreed with him (Galatians 5:2).
 Which version of Paul’s advice do you recommend?